 Center for Student Credit Card Education (CSCCE)

 The Center for Student Credit Card Education is dedicated to improving the credit card literacy of America’s students.
-CSCCE offers a free publication, The ABCs of Credit Card Finance, which covers topics like budgeting, interest rates, healthy credit use and identity theft.
+CSCCE offers free lessons, exams, and educational downloads over a variety of credit topics.

 Practical Money Skills for Life